Serving

 5. Strip leaves from THYME, chop SAGE small and mix into Onions.

-6. Place BACON in a sauté pan and add about 1/8 inch of WATER.
+6. Place BACON in a sauté pan and add about 1/8 inch of Water.
 Let the water boil down to render some fat, then turn the heat down a bit and fry the bacon stirring until it is just crisp.

 7. Pour off all but about 2/3 T of the bacon fat, add the Onion mix and fry stirring until onions are translucent but not yet showing color.

 8. Pour the Fried mix into your soup pot.
-Use some of the STOCK to deglaze the sauté pan and pour it all into the pot.
+Use some of the Stock to deglaze the sauté pan and pour it all into the pot.
 Add the Potatoes, bring to a boil and simmer until the potatoes are nearly done.

 9. Squish a couple pieces of potato against the side of the pot as needed to thicken the soup a bit.
 Add Turkey meat and simmer another 5 minutes or so.

-10. Season to taste with SALT and PEPPER, check consistency and add more stock if needed.
+10. Season to taste with Salt and Pepper, check consistency and add more stock if needed.

 NOTES:

-2. U.S. measure: t=teaspoon, T=Tablespoon, c=cup, qt=quart, oz=ounce, #=pound, cl=clove in=inch
+3. U.S. measure: t=teaspoon, T=Tablespoon, c=cup, qt=quart, oz=ounce, #=pound, cl=clove in=inch, ar=as required tt=to taste

-©Andrew Grygus - ajg@aaxnet.com - Linking and non-commercial use permitted
+©Andrew Grygus - agryg@aaxnet.com - Linking to and non-commercial use of this page is permitted.